dotnet/AspNetCore.Docs/docs/contribute/style-guide/style-guide.rst

 Images
 ^^^^^^

-Images such as screen shots and explanatory figures or diagrams should be placed in a ``_static`` folder at the same level as the article file.
-References to images should therefore always be made using relative references, e.g. ``_static/asp-net.png``.
+Images such as screen shots and explanatory figures or diagrams should be placed in a ``_static`` folder within a folder named the same as the article file.
+References to images should therefore always be made using relative references, e.g. ``article-name/_static/asp-net.png``.
 Note that images should always be saved as all lower-case file names, using hyphens to separate words, if necessary.

 .. note:: Do not use images for code.
 Use ``code-block`` or ``literalinclude`` instead.